vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/kubeapps-private-repo.md

   You will see an output message similar to this: "Successfully packaged chart".

 * From the Harbor UI, navigate to the "Helm Charts" tab and click "Upload".
-Browse the resultant *.tgz* file of your packaged chart and click "Upload".
+Browse the resultant *tgz* file of your packaged chart and click "Upload".
 You will see your Helm Chart uploaded in a few minutes:

   ![Harbor Helm chart uploaded](/images/guides/kubernetes/kubeapps-private-repo/harbor-helm-chart.png)